Keystone celebrates fall with Oktoberfest event

 Zuma Roadhouse

-Labor Day weekend means the return of fall, and, with it, Keystone's Oktoberfest celebration.
-'Tis the season for prosting, lederhosen wearing and plenty of beer stein sipping.
+Labor Day weekend means the return of fall, and, with it, Keystone's Oktoberfest celebration on Saturday, Sept.
+2. 'Tis the season for prosting, lederhosen wearing and plenty of beer stein sipping.
 Keystone Resort is rolling out the barrel first, with the first of many Summit County fall festivals this month.
 Oktoberfest in Keystone commences in the morning with a 5K running race in dirndls and lederhosen that finishes with a toast of "prost" and Oktoberfest beer for runners ages 21 and up.
 Join the rest of the costumed crowd, and earn your brat and beer.

 The race starts and finishes in River Run Village with a course that takes runners along sections of Keystone's bike path beside rolling hills, beneath mountaintops and along the Snake River.
 Bystanders will be cheering costumed racers along with cowbells, hurrying them along to the finish line, to allow more time for beer-drinking polka dancing and brat sampling.